snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 > The **Update Shipment** endpoint cannot be used to edit a shipment's paperless documents.
 To edit paperless documents on an existing shipment, use the Paperless Documents endpoints.
 For more information on working with paperless documents in PRO, see the [Adding Paperless Documents](/pro/api/shipments/adding_paperless_documents.html) page.

 Other than the `reference` and `paperless_documents`, **Update Shipment** uses the same validation as **Create Shipment** (that is, `shipment_type`, `contents`, and `addresses` are required and all other valid properties are optional).

-<span class="highlight">CAN YOU PASS MULTIPLE SHIPMENTS AT ONCE?
-THE STUB WON'T LET ME BUT I DON'T KNOW IF THAT'S CONCLUSIVE</span>

 You can only pass properties that would be accepted by a **Create Shipment**  request when using **Update Shipment**.
 For example, you can update a shipment's `contents` and `custom_reference`, but not its `allocation` details or `state`.